Table of Contents

 4. Exfoliating

-Exfoliation is a crucial component of spa facials.
+Exfoliation is a vital component of spa facials.
 It removes dead skin cells and reveals a smoother, more radiant complexion.
 Estheticians apply specialized exfoliating treatments with higher concentrations than those used in at-home skincare routines.
 It helps to slough off dull, dead skin and promote cell turnover for fresher-looking skin.

 5. Extraction